 Everyone looks like they are having so much fun performing, and that attitude is incredibly infectious.
 It helps you to buy into all the heart, hilarity, and chaos that occurs.

 There’s some serious tonal shifts that would’ve felt incredibly jarring under different direction.
 Luckily, Edgar Wright knows exactly how to weave into different narratives threads, all the while proving once again that he’s one of best directors working today.

 At the end of the day, Baby Driver is fun, energetic, and clever.
 Edgar Wright has once again delievered a smart film full of thrills.
-It absolutely gets an A+.
+It’s central romance is very underwritten, keeping it from being one of the best films of the year.
+But, it is still derserving of a solid A-.
 If you weren’t considering seeing this movie, then you should now.
 As it stands, Baby Driver is the best movie of the summer and deserves your attention.
 Is it a perfect film?
 Absolutely not.
 But there is so much fun and exuberence to this film that they vastly outweigh any negatives.

 We all want more original films, and here’s a great one for you to support.
 GO SEE THIS MOVIE!

 Thanks for reading!
 What are your thoughts on Baby Driver?
 Comment down below with your thoughts!

 If you enjoyed this article, please feel free to subscribe to MovieBabble via email.